These gold-adorned wreath cookies incorporate gold in two ways: 1. edible gold star glitter (!!!), and 2. a gold luster dust bow.

 With another #2 tip, outline the wreath in green icing.

 Thin the green & gold icings (reserve a bit of gold for later) with water, a bit at a time, stirring with a silicone spatula, until it is the consistency of a thick syrup.
 You'll want to drop a "ribbon" of icing back into the bowl and have it disappear in a count of "one thousand one, one thousand two."
 Four is too thick, one is too thin.
-Count of 2-3 is good.
+A count of 2-3 is good.
 Cover with a damp dishcloth and let sit for several minutes.

 Stir gently with a rubber spatula to pop any large air bubbles that have formed.
 Transfer to squeeze bottles.